Best medical practice funding

 What mattersGoing to one funderThe Broker Shop

-Understands reimbursement cyclesOften notLenders built for healthcare cash flow
+Understands reimbursement cyclesOften notFunders built for healthcare cash flow

-If generic underwriting trips upDeclined or overpricedRouted to a practice-friendly lender
+If generic underwriting trips upDeclined or overpricedRouted to a practice-friendly funder

-Practices are strong borrowers — to the right lender
+Practices are strong borrowers — to the right funder

-The Broker Shop puts your file in front of 50+ lenders at once, finds the ones that understand practices, and negotiates the terms.
+The Broker Shop matches your file to the funders whose guidelines you meet, finds the ones that understand practices, and negotiates the terms.
 Free to you.

 What actually determines your cost